alanbork/ppick/README.md

 History
 =====
-`ppick` is a fork of (tpick)[https://github.com/smblott-github/tpick], which was chosen as a base due to it's simple and easy to understand code base.
+`ppick` is a fork of [tpick](https://github.com/smblott-github/tpick), which was chosen as a base due to its simple and easy to understand code base.
 Some of the code changes increase the readability (better variable names), as well as functionality (faster screen updates), but the interface, particularly at the command line, is quite different from tpick, and closer to pick.
 Thus the motivation to fork from tpick.